9 day Guided Self Drive 4x4 Tour

 Soft Roader Friendly

 This 4x4 adventure is a must for any 4x4 and outdoor enthusiast.
 If you have not yet ticked the Majestic Victoria Falls off your bucket list of places to see this is your opportunity to do so in the comfort of your own vehicle with SA Adventure!
-The adventure not only takes us to the Victoria Falls in Zimbabwe, but winds its way through Botswana aswell!
-No previous 4x4 experience is required and you will be in radio contact with your tour leader at all times.
-At SA Adventure, the client comes first so your saftey and enjoyment of your tour is our number one priority!
+The adventure not only takes us to the Victoria Falls in Zimbabwe but winds its way through Botswana as well!
+No previous 4x4 experience is required.
+At SA Adventure, the client comes first so your safety and enjoyment of your tour is our number one priority!

-We leave the campsite after having a wholesome breakfast on the deck over looking the Limpopo river.
-We head north west towards an area known as the Makgadikgadi.
+We leave the campsite after having a wholesome breakfast on the deck overlooking the Limpopo River.
+We head north-west towards an area known as the Makgadikgadi.
 The Makgadikgadi area is famous for some of the worlds largest salt flats and it’s on these salt flats we find our amazing camping spot, Kubu Island!
 This is where our 4x4 adventure really begins.
-We are now in the bush and completely away from human inhabitation, along the road to Kubu Island way we may encounter elephant, giraffe, ostriches even lion and many species of birds and antelope.
-About half way to Kubu we will stop under the shade of an Acacia Tree and have a picnic lunch.
+We are now in the bush and completely away from human inhabitation, along the road to Kubu Island, we may encounter elephant, giraffe, ostriches even lion and many species of birds and antelope.
+About halfway to Kubu we will stop under the shade of an Acacia Tree and have a picnic lunch.
 Slowly as we get closer to the salt pans, you will start to notice the environment and landscape changing, and then there it is, your first view of the pans, its a tremendously humbling experience when you see your first pan!
 We carefully drive across the pans, stopping to look at the vegetation here and there and then suddenly from nowhere it appears, Kubu Island in all its glory standing twenty meters proud of the pans with its Ancient Baobab Trees calling us towards them!
 We are camping tonight so we set up camp and have a delicious Braai on the island.

 'à La Carte' restaurant and there is a full bar for a cheeky nightcap!

 Our adventure starts in South Africa where we travel in convoy from our meeting point, heading north towards the Botswanan border which is formed by the mighty Limpopo River.
-Just over the border is our first nights stop, the beautiful African River Ranch, tonight we will be camping and the campsite overlooks the Limpopo River.
-There is a real chance of seeing hippos and crocodiles in the river, aswell as an aboundance of other wildlife.
+Just over the border is our first night's stop, the beautiful African River Ranch, tonight we will be camping and the campsite overlooks the Limpopo River.
+There is a real chance of seeing hippos and crocodiles in the river, as well as an abundance of other wildlife.

-elephants and their behavior at such close proximity.
-We are very pleased to say Elephant Sands have had quite a few wild dog sightings with a healthy pack of 18 dogs staying in the area at the moment.
+elephants and their behaviour at such close proximity.
+We are very pleased to say Elephant Sands has had quite a few wild dog sightings with a healthy pack of 18 dogs staying in the area at the moment.
 You can look forward to seeing elephant, kudu, giraffe, wild dog, steenbok, buffalo, impala, leopard, ostrich, warthog, lion, jackal, mongoose, porcupine, zebra and more.

 Day Five and Six